trnhokhai/E-commerce-Customer-Churn-Prediction-Segmentation-Python-ML/README.md

 ### 💡 Insight

-- The baseline model confirms that **customer churn can be predicted** using the available customer data.
+• The baseline logistic regression model demonstrates that customer churn is predictable using the available customer data.
+• The model achieves strong recall for churned customers, indicating its ability to identify most at-risk customers.
-- However, **recall for churned customers is limited**, motivating the use of a **more flexible model**.
+• However, low precision suggests a high number of false positives, motivating the use of more flexible models to improve decision quality.

 ## 🌲 Final Model: Random Forest Classifier